 City of Launceston

-The resident workers in City of Launceston have a lower proportion of people using public transport to get to work than Tasmania.
+Within the City of Launceston, there is a lower proportion of resident Accommodation and Food Services workers using public transport to get to work than the Tasmania workforce.

 There are a number of reasons why people use different Modes of Transport to get to work including: